19hours/sg-statutes/Acts/National Parks Board Act.md

 (g) to provide, manage and promote recreational, cultural, historical, research and educational facilities and resources in national parks, nature reserves and public parks and encourage their full and proper use by members of the public;

-(h) to advise the Government on all matters relating to nature conservation and the planning, development and management of public parks; and
+(h) to advise the Government on all matters relating to nature conservation and the planning, development and management of public parks;

+[Act 9 of 2017 wef 20/11/2017]

+(i) to manage on behalf of the Government any State land used or to be used by the landscape industry and to promote the optimisation of the use of such land;

+[Act 9 of 2017 wef 20/11/2017]

+(j) to promote the development, productivity and efficiency of the landscape industry;

+[Act 9 of 2017 wef 20/11/2017]

+(k) to promote the advancement of skills and expertise of individuals in relation to any subject mentioned in paragraph (f) and of individuals employed in the landscape industry; and

+[Act 9 of 2017 wef 20/11/2017]

-(i) to carry out such other functions and duties as are imposed upon the Board by or under this Act or any other written law.
+(l) to carry out such other functions and duties as are imposed upon the Board by or under this Act or any other written law.

-[4/2005]
+[Act 9 of 2017 wef 20/11/2017]

 (2) In addition to the functions of the Board under subsection (1), the Board may undertake such other functions as the Minister may assign to the Board and in so doing the Board shall be deemed to be fulfilling the purposes of this Act and the provisions of this Act shall apply to the Board in respect of such functions.